logo

 Joseph died on May 2, 1745.
 His will left his wife Elizabeth

-His daughter Susanna Kilburn (Kilborne), daughter Ruth Easty, and Grandson Mark Platts were to have four pounds old tenor “his mother having had considerable of me before.”
-Son Mark Fiske to be the executor and to have the residue.
+His daughter Susanna Kilburn (Kilborne), daughter Ruth Estey, and Grandson Mark Platts were to have four pounds old tenor “his mother having had considerable of me before."
+Son Mark Fiske was named the executor and inherited the residue.

 Elizabeth Fiske died on October 30, 1755.